John Rawls: September Group

 The late philosopher G. A. Cohen, along with political scientist Jon Elster, and John Roemer, used Rawls's writings extensively to inaugurate the Analytical Marxism movement in the 1980s.

 Frankfurt School

-In the later part of Rawl's career, he engaged with the scholarly work of Jürgen Habermas (see Habermas-Rawls debate).
+In the later part of Rawls's career, he engaged with the scholarly work of Jürgen Habermas (see Habermas–Rawls debate).
 Habermas's reading of Rawls led to an appreciation of Rawls's work and other analytical philosophers by the Frankfurt School of critical theory, and many of Habermas's own students and associates were expected to be familiar with Rawls by the late 1980s.
-Rainer Forst, who was described in 2012 as the "most important political philosopher of his generation" was advised both by Rawls and Habermas in completing his PhD.
+The Leibniz Prize–winning political philosopher Rainer Forst was advised by both Rawls and Habermas in completing his PhD.
 Axel Honneth, Fabian Freyenhagen, and James Gordon Finlayson have also drawn on Rawls's work in comparison to Habermas.

 Feminist political philosophy

-Philosopher Eva Kittay has extended the work of John Rawls to address the concerns of women and the cognitively disabled.
+Philosopher Eva Kittay has extended the work of John Rawls to address the concerns of women and cognitively disabled people.

+Later developments in liberalism

+Amartya Sen critiques and attempts to revitalize A Theory of Justice in The Idea of Justice (2009).
+He praises Rawls for revitalizing interest in the topic of justice and defends his focus on fairness, but also argues that a focus on abstract, ideal scenarios detracts from finding practical solutions to injustice, as well as arguing for alternatives to Rawls's thought experiments and focus on institutions.
+In his book Free and Equal (2023), the economist and philosopher Daniel Chandler argued that Rawls had been "overlooked within mainstream political debate" despite his profound influence in academia, which he attributed to Rawls's reclusive personality, the abstract nature of his work and the rise of neoliberalism in the 1980s.
+Chandler argued that Rawls's foremost achievement was creating a theory that could support both freedom and equality, respectively the core tenets of classical liberalism and socialism, and that his ideas remain relevant today.